Bolt Pattern Calculator — mm, kN

 FAQ

 What is the difference between categories?
-Category A: bearing in shear.
-Category B: slip-critical at serviceability.
+Category A: bearing at ULS (snug-tight permitted).
+Category B: slip-critical at serviceability (preloaded).
 Category C: slip-critical at ULS.
-Category D: tension (non-preloaded).
-Category E: tension (preloaded).
+Category D: tension, non-preloaded (typical for anchor rods Gr 4.6/5.6).
+Category E: tension, preloaded (Gr 8.8/10.9).